 In Noah’s time, we also see that the blessing of God came down upon the earth because of the sweet savour of the clean beasts, which the patriarch offered in sacrifice to Jehovah.
 Judgment had been poured out by the windows of heaven being opened, and the fountains of the great deep being broken up; but when the clean sacrifices were offered, we are told that

-the Lord smelled a sweet savour
+the Lord smelled a sweet savour— a savour of rest;

 and the Lord said, I will not again curse the ground any more for man’s sake, etc. (Gen. 21, 22)